spine-tools/SpineOpt.jl/docs/src/getting_started/installation.md

 ```

 !!! warning
     We try to keep up with the latest versions of these programming languages.
 But sometimes we need a little time.
-For instance, at the time of writing, Julia 1.12 has been released but SpineOpt is not yet compatible with that version.
-If you have a version that is too new, you may need to install an older version.
-Check the Project.toml file in the SpineOpt repository for the exact version requirements and compatibility.

 !!! tip
     [Juliaup](https://github.com/JuliaLang/juliaup) is a cross platform julia installer and is the recommended way to install and manage your Julia installation.

     Note that by default, Juliaup installs the latest julia version.
-To change to the recommended Julia 1.11 version, use the following commands in the terminal:
+To change to a specific Julia version, for example Julia 1.11, use the following commands in the terminal:
     ```
     juliaup add 1.11
     juliaup default 1.11